DoguhanOzgurAkca/refine/documentation/docs/api-reference/core/components/refine-config.md

 ### `edit`

 The edit path of the resource.
-The value assigned to the `edit` will be treated as the `edit` action path for the resource and the navigation operations will be performed on this path.
+The value assigned to the `edit` will be treated as the `edit` action path for the resource, and the navigation operations will be performed on this path.

 You can also pass a component to this property.
-In this case the default value for the path will be used, which is the `/${name}/edit/:id`.
+In this case, the default value for the path will be used, which is the `/${name}/edit/:id`.

 There's also a third option, which is to pass an object with the `component` and `path` properties.
 This allows you to customize the path of the list action.

 :::info
 Passing a component or an object to the action will only take effect if the [`RefineRoutes`](#) component is used in the app to render the routes.
 :::

+---

 :::caution Legacy Router
 When using the legacy router provider, only the component values will be used.
 Custom paths are not supported.